 Over the past few years we have tested about 25 different models of Alpine Touring aka AT bindings and watched with joy as they have improved in weight savings, quality and ease of use.

 Every AT binding tested saw 20-100 days of use in the front country, slack country and backcountry.
-They have been thoroughly abused and so far all have stood up to the test, some better than others.
-All of the AT bindings have been tested by a 6 foot 4 inch, 200+ pound skier who spends almost every day possible on snow.
+They have been thoroughly abused and so far most have stood up to the test, some better than others.
+All of the AT bindings have been tested by our 6-foot 4-inch, 200+ pound skier who spends almost every day possible on snow.